 One of the biggest problems both new and experienced players face is running out of mana.
 Worse still, the reasons why aren’t always evident which means it can be hard to correct.
 Improving your mana management is one of the number one ways to improve as a healer and you’ll notice your numbers skyrocket if you manage it correctly.
-We’re going to look at how efficient each of our spells are so we know which ones to cast more and which to cast less (because none of the tooltips make it at all obvious) and we’ll look at the power of the mana restoring trinkets and azerite traits.
+We’re going to look at how efficient each of our spells are so we know which ones to cast more and which to cast less (because none of the tooltips make it at all obvious) and we’ll also check out some ways to get mana back.
 By the end of the article you’ll have a direct list of work-ons that you can apply to your next raid.
 We’re going into detail but every section will have a quick version too for those skimming.

 Step one: Use your most efficient spells

-- Cast Wild Growth and Cenarion Ward on cooldown whenever there is damage.
+- Cast Wild Growth on cooldown whenever there is damage.

 We judge the efficiency of a spell by how much healing you get for the mana you spent.
 Spells like Wild Growth and Efflorescence are quite expensive per cast but they give you so much healing that they’re worth every mana that you spend on them.
-Regrowth on the other hand is cheaper than either of them but you get so little comparative healing that it’s a bad cast.
-Mana efficiency is actually the metric that is most important to us in raid.
-Our only resources are mana and global cooldowns and we’re tuned to have far more global cooldowns than mana so how we spend it is ultra important.
+Lone rejuvenations or regrowths outside of a ramp window on the other hand heal for comparatively little.
+Our only resources are mana and global cooldowns and we generally have more flexibility in the latter than the former.
 Let’s compare the HPM (Healing per mana) of our different spells.

 Mana Efficiency: Core Spells